8 critical design aspects for better public restrooms

 There are many design considerations to keep in mind when it comes to new public restrooms and toilet facilities.

-However, you never want to over-optimise one thing at the expense of another.
-For example, you can make something look amazing, but if it’s not easy to maintain you’re hurting yourself.
+However, you never want to over-optimise one aspect at the expense of another.
+For example, you can design an architectural masterpiece that could blow the budget and is vulnerable to vandalism.

-The good news is that there are commonalities — some considerations are indisputably more important than others.
-Here, we run through eight our experts suggest you should focus on to maximise value.
+The good news is that there doesn’t need to be any major compromises in achieving a design that ticks all boxes.
+Here, we run through eight considerations our experts suggest you should focus on to maximise value of your toilet building investment.

 #1 Location

-Location, location, location is a stereotype for good reason — it is arguably the prime consideration for any public restroom facility.
+Location, location, location is an commonadage for good reason — it is arguably the prime consideration for any public restroom facility.

-Poor location and siting can raise construction and maintenance costs, reduce usability and increase vulnerability to vandalism.
-Therefore, consider locating toilet facilities where:
+Poor location and siting can raise construction and maintenance costs, reduce usability and impact user comfort, and increase vulnerability to vandalism.
+Consider locating toilet facilities:

-• They are opposite or near other regularly used buildings or facilities that offer casual surveillance;
+- Opposite or near other regularly used buildings or facilities that offer passive surveillance;

 #2 Capacity